HilalSaracoglu/-Problem-Solving-with-Computers-in-Cpp/README.md

 #  Problem-Solving-with-Computers-in-C++
  The structure of the program is as follows.
 It first prints out a message on the screen asking the user to select 3 choices for implementing certain tasks:
- 1-) Draw a pyramid
- 2-)Draw a star
- 3-)Compute the Fibonacci numbers.